foodfight/showz/scripts/episode-79-windows.md

 * If I absolutely, positively have to use windows batch for a scripting task, are there certain things I should know?
 * How do i build windows amis for EC2?
 * WSUS / Group Policy cookbooks?
+* Is it possible to spin up Windows desktop instances in the cloud?
+If so which providers?

 Picks<a name="picks"></a>
 -----